Dragony: Signing with Napalm Records and Viribus Unitis

-After another crowdfunding campaign in support of their fourth album, it was announced on 29 June 2020 that Dragony have signed a new worldwide record deal with Austrian label Napalm Records.
+After another crowdfunding campaign in support of their fourth album, it was announced on June 29, 2020 that Dragony had signed a new worldwide record deal with Austrian label Napalm Records.

-The album, titled "Viribus Unitis", was released on 15 January 2021 via Napalm Records.
+The album, titled Viribus Unitis, was released on 15 January 2021 via Napalm Records.

-The release of "Viribus Unitis" marked the first entry into official album charts for the band, peaking at number 73 in the Austrian Top 100 album charts and number 97 in the Swiss album charts.
+The release of Viribus Unitis marked the first entry into official album charts for the band, peaking at number 73 in the Austrian Top 100 album charts and number 97 in the Swiss album charts.

-Dominic Alioto has cited Dragony as one of his influences.

 In March 2022, Dragony announced the departure of founding member Andreas Poppernitsch due to increasing commitments outside the band.
 Shortly thereafter, Mat Plekhanov was announced as new guitarist.

-"Viribus Unitis" earned Dragony a nomination for the Amadeus Austrian Music Award 2022, Austria's foremost music award, in the "Hard & Heavy" category.
+Viribus Unitis earned Dragony a nomination for the Amadeus Austrian Music Award 2022, Austria's foremost music award, in the "Hard & Heavy" category.

+Signing with SPV and fifth album Hic Svnt Dracones

+In April 2024, the band announced the signing of a new label deal with SPV Steamhammer in respect of the release of their fifth studio album.

+On July 26, 2024, the band released a music video for the new song Beyond the Rainbow Bridge, the first single of the upcoming album.
+The two singles Dragon of the Sea (Sic Parvis Magna) and Twilight of the Gods followed, before the band's fifth studio album, titled Hic Svnt Dracones (Latin for "Here be dragons"), was released on October 11, 2024.
+The album entered the Austrian album charts at number 33.